 Currently the viva voce is not recorded and there are no plans to record them in the future.
-All Chairs will take notes during the viva voce and these will be used as the official record of the event.
+All chairs will take notes during the viva voce and these will be used as the official record of the event.

 Can students fail the viva voce?

 As with any examination, there is the potential to fail the viva voce.
-If students are unable to answer questions about their research, the examiners have the option to recommend the student fail despite having earlier recommended a pass for the thesis.
+If PhD candidates are unable to answer questions about their research, the examiners have the option to recommend the student fail despite having earlier recommended a pass for the thesis.
 The chair’s report of the viva voce and the examiner's reports will then be considered at a meeting of the Graduate Research School Board to make the final decision on the classification for the student.
 Students who are overly concerned about failing should be reassured that they will be given the opportunity to prepare for the viva voce in advance, with the guidance of their supervisors by referring to the examiners’ thesis reports and, if they are extremely nervous, will be supported to relax in the viva voce itself.

-Viva voce for PhD students enrolled before 2018If you enrolled before 1 JAN 2018 and you would like to have a viva voce as part of your examination, you should first speak to your supervisors to make sure they are supportive.
+Viva voce for PhD candidates enrolled before 2018If you enrolled before 1 JAN 2018 and you would like to have a viva voce as part of your examination, you should first speak to your supervisors to make sure they are supportive.
 You can then make an appointment for you and your supervisors to speak to the Dean of the Graduate Research School or one of the Graduate Education Officers.

 More information about thesis examination at UWA is available here.